If you are looking for the best Dsers Aliexpress dropshipping app alternatives,…

 Cons

-- The solution is only available in Australia, UK, Canada, Japan and the US
+- The solution is only available in Australia, the UK, Canada, Japan, and the US

-- The not best gateway to high-risk merchants
+- Not the best gateway to high-risk merchants

 - As a third-party payment aggregator, Square accounts pose unreliability